Over the past nine years I have written a television series about five Bevin Boys sent to work in the South Wales coalfields.

 In February 2019 I filmed a trailer for this series.

-You can follow the progress of the trailer on three platforms:
+You can follow the progress of the trailer on these three platforms:

 Badge can be issued to men who were conscripted directly into the mines, those who opted for mine work in preference to joining the Armed Forces, or those who were in the Armed Forces and volunteered to become miners during the period 1942-1948.